I-10 expected to reopen nearly a week after destructive fire

 Officials said roughly 300,000 commuters regularly use the 10 Freeway, making it one of the busiest freeway corridors in the country.

-In a press conference on Monday, Bass said thousands of people were notified through mobile alerts, the Nextdoor app, and an Instagram Live that Bass hosted about the closures and alternate routes.
-City leaders also made it clear that traditional navigation apps like Waze and Google Maps will provide updated information on the lingering closure.

 "Losing this stretch of the 10 Freeway will take time and money from people's lives and businesses," Bass said.
-"It's disrupting in every way.
-Whether you are talking about traveling to and from work, or your child care plans and the flow of goods and commerce, this will disrupt the lives of Angelenos.
+"It's disrupting in every way ...
 So, I will not settle for anything other than a rebuilding plan and a timeline that becomes a new model for speed."

 Commuters were already warned to expect delays on Sunday, as the major thoroughfare is one of the largest arteries to get to and from downtown Los Angeles.